 - A daily multivitamin, containing the antioxidant vitamins A, C, E, the B-vitamins and trace minerals, such as magnesium, calcium, zinc, phosphorus, copper, and selenium.

-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tablespoonful oil 2 - 3 times daily, to help decrease inflammation and improve immunity.
+- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tablespoonful oil 2 to 3 times daily, to help decrease inflammation and improve immunity.
 Cold-water fish, such as salmon or halibut, are good sources; eat 2 servings of fish per week.
-Fish oil supplementation can potentially increase the risk of bleeding in patients with clotting disorders and those taking blood-thinning medications, such as warfarin (Coumadin) or aspirin.
+Fish oil supplementation can potentially increase the risk of bleeding in people with clotting disorders and those taking blood-thinning medicines, such as warfarin (Coumadin) or aspirin.

-- Coenzyme Q10, 100 - 200 mg at bedtime, for antioxidant, immune, and muscular support.
-Coenzyme Q10 can potentially interfere with coumadin (Warfarin) and other blood-thinning medications.
+- Coenzyme Q10, 100 to 200 mg at bedtime, for antioxidant, immune, and muscular support.
+Coenzyme Q10 can potentially interfere with Coumadin (warfarin) and other blood-thinning medicines.

-- 5-hydroxytryptophan (5-HTP), 50 mg 2 - 3 times daily, for mood stabilization.
-Talk with your health care provider if you are on prescription medications before taking 5-HTP.
-Do not take 5-HTP if you are taking antidepressants.
+- 5-hydroxytryptophan (5-HTP), 50 mg, 2 to 3 times daily, for mood stabilization.
+Talk with your doctor if you are on prescription medicines before taking 5-HTP.
+DO NOT take 5-HTP if you are taking antidepressants.

-- Creatine, 5 - 7 grams daily, when needed for muscle weakness and wasting.
-There has been some concern that creatine may be harmful to the liver and kidneys.
+- Creatine, 5 to 7 grams daily, when needed for muscle weakness and wasting.
+There is some concern that creatine may be harmful to the liver and kidneys.
 Until more research is conducted, people who have kidney disease should avoid supplemental creatine.
 People taking creatine supplements should drink extra water.

-- Probiotic supplement (containing Lactobacillus acidophilus among other strains), 5 - 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
+- Probiotic supplement (containing Lactobacillus acidophilus among other strains), 5 to 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
 Refrigerate probiotic supplements for best results.

-- Ashwagandha (Withania somniferum) standardized extract, 450 mg 1 - 2 times daily, for general health benefits and stress.
+- Ashwagandha (Withania somniferum) standardized extract, 450 mg, 1 to 2 times daily, for general health benefits and stress.
 Ashwagandha might cause sleepiness or drowsiness.
-Caution should be taken when combining with sedative medications.
-Patients who have a history of gastrointestinal ulcers should not take ashwagandha, as it may irritate the gastrointestinal tract.
+Be cautious when combining with sedative medicines.
+People who have a history of gastrointestinal ulcers should not take ashwagandha, as it may irritate the gastrointestinal tract.

-- Fenugreek (Trigonella foenum-graecum), 250 - 500 mg 2 - 3 times daily, to stimulate appetite.
+- Fenugreek (Trigonella foenum-graecum), 250 to 500 mg, 2 to 3 times daily, to stimulate appetite.
 Fenugreek may not be safe for children.
 Fenugreek may lower blood sugar, so it is not appropriate in uncontrolled anorexia.
-It may also interact with diabetes medications.
-Fenugreek may interact with medications that slow blood-clotting (Anticoagulant / Antiplatelet drugs).
+It may also interact with diabetes medicines.
+Fenugreek may interact with medicines that slow blood-clotting (anticoagulant/antiplatelet drugs).

-- Milk thistle (Silybum marianum) seed standardized extract, 80 - 160 mg 2 - 3 times daily, for liver health.
+- Milk thistle (Silybum marianum) seed standardized extract, 80 to 160 mg, 2 to 3 times daily, for liver health.
 People with allergies to ragweed family of plants may have sensitivities to Milk thistle.
-Since Milk thistle works on the liver, there is potential that may affect medications that are metabolized through the liver.
+Since Milk thistle works on the liver, there is potential it may affect medicines that are metabolized through the liver.
 Speak with your physician.

-- Catnip (Nepeta spp.), as a tea 2 - 3 times per day, to calm the nerves and soothe the digestive system.
+- Catnip (Nepeta spp.), as a tea 2 to 3 times per day, to calm the nerves and soothe the digestive system.
 Women with heavy menstrual bleeding should avoid catnip.
-Catnip can interact with Lithium and certain sedative medications.
+Catnip can interact with Lithium and certain sedative medicines.